1. When a wounded person suffering bone fracture in the thigh, shank or spine, moving the wounded person is usually prohibited.

 Answer: A

-7. When encountering such pedestrians, what should motor vehicle drivers do?
+13. Under such circumstances, what should the motor vehicle driver do?

 Answer: A